wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

+= 5.04 =

+Added option to only show the TopBar on the Home Page.
+Fixes a few defects.

 = 5.03 =

 Version 5.03 adds option to start the TopBar in the closed position and fixed minor bugs